-GA8.1 At the ECA level, there is a requirement to target additional groups to those described at national level.
-These have been agreed with regional stakeholders during the consultation process and are described below (note that any potential issues with achieving demographic targets is highlighted and community only delivery may be required in some areas to ensure delivery of required targets.
-In addition to the target groups described at national level, Providers in the East of England ECA will also be expected to focus on:
+- GA8.1 At the ECA level, there is a requirement to target additional groups to those described at national level.
+These have been agreed with regional stakeholders during the consultation process and are described below (note that any potential issues with achieving demographic targets is highlighted and as such community only delivery may be required in some areas. - GA8.2 The women offender target of 826 may be difficult to achieve if community starts are not made, as Holloway is the only female establishment in the London region.
+Additional ECA-level target groups to those required at national level are offenders involved in gang activity.